trywait/yopix-public/README.md

 - [Pixel It](https://github.com/giventofly/pixelit) - The open-source library that powers the pixel art conversion
 - [Next.js](https://nextjs.org/) - The React framework used for building the UI
 - [Tailwind CSS](https://tailwindcss.com/) - For styling the application
-- [Firebase](https://firebase.google.com/) - For backend services and storage
 - [Unsplash API](https://unsplash.com/developers) - For high-quality, free-to-use images
 - [Yoto Icons](https://www.yotoicons.com/) - For high-quality pixel art icons

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Environment Setup